This mat puts your cooking on cruise control, but there's a catch

 A new product from FirstBuild, GE Appliances' microfactory, wants to give you more power over the food in your pan.
 The Paragon Mat will let you decide exactly how hot you want your pot or pan and automatically adjust the burner to keep a consistent temperature, FirstBuild announced at CES this week.

 Unfortunately, you can't just put the circular, red cooktop cover on just any induction burner.
 You can only use the mat with the Paragon Induction Cooking System, a series of products that currently includes a countertop induction burner, a Bluetooth-enabled temperature probe and the FirstBuild app.
 The system and the mat are available for preorder today as part of an Indiegogo crowdfunding campaign for $199.
 The retail price will increase to $349.
-You can order the Paragon Mat separately if you already have the Paragon system (FirstBuild declined to provide a price for just the mat, but the original cooking system cost $299).
+You can order the Paragon Mat separately for $99 if you already have the Paragon system.

 Here's how you'll use the Paragon Mat: